"Ideal Daily Game Plan", Long and Short Term Goals; Tools from MY OT Toolbox for YOU

 I've used this with many different patients and an example of how it can be helpful is in making nutritional changes and changing habits.
 An example from my past years working with a patient who was working on brain/body re-integration exercises and modifying lifestyle due to a stroke wanted to start drinking pomegranite juice, as he believed it was a good juice to add to what he was doing for nutrition.
 He was accustomed to taking a break in the afternoons and having a soda pop, so we listed it as pomegranite or cola, and then he could chose at that time of which route to take -- the old habit or the new.

 For a couple of weeks he tried to have the pomegranite in the afternoon but he ultimately changed the flowsheet to have the juice in the morning and have a cola every afternoon.
-It's up to each patient/person each moment what they chose to do, it's our 'job' as the therapist or supportive team member to offer solutions to fill the gaps in what keeps people from doing their best.
-And then we have to let them 'own' the reality which they create.
+It's up to each patient/person in each moment, ultimately, what they chose to do or not do with their time, it's our 'role' as the coach, therapist, advisor or supportive team member to offer solutions to fill the cracks people often slide into.
+And then we have to let them 'step into' the reality which they create.
+Sometimes, despite everyone doing everything 'right', life brings us the hard lessons that come from pain, hardship, illness and 'suffering', but having support around and 'in there with the person' is so critical.

 Habits are difficult to change and the more cognitive dysfunction a person has the more difficult that can be, but this IS a tool which, if a person can read and write checkmarks and a few words and has the desire to work with this type of strategy, has proven to be very helpful for those who are having difficulty with time management and memory, among other things.